 Ozone (O3), composed of three atoms of oxygen, is not directly emitted into the atmosphere.
 Ground-level ozone is created as a result of a reaction between nitrogen oxide (NOX) and volatile organic compounds in sunlight.
-Ground level ozone is considered bad as it leads to a number of problems.
-Industrial emission, motor vehicle exhaust, chemical solvents, and gasoline vapor emit ground-level ozone.
+Ground-level ozone is considered bad as it leads to a number of problems.
+Industrial emissions, motor vehicle exhaust, chemical solvents, and gasoline vapor emit ground-level ozone.
 Natural sources such as NOX and VOC also emit ground-level ozone.
-The primary constituent of smog is ground level ozone.
-Heat waves, sunlight and hot weather along with ground-level ozone lead to the formation of harmful concentration in air.
-This is the reason why ground level ozone is also known as summertime pollutant.
+The primary constituent of smog is ground-level ozone.
+Heat waves, sunlight, and hot weather along with ground-level ozone lead to the formation of harmful concentrations in the air.
+This is the reason why ground-level ozone is also known as a summertime pollutant.

 The Health Effects of Ozone Air Pollution

 High levels of ozone present in the atmosphere have a negative effect on health.
 People suffering from asthma, children, older adults, and people indulging in outdoor activities are at a higher risk of ozone pollution.
 Breathing ozone can lead to the following problems: